mdsriram/LyricalVideo/README.md

 - Video Integration: Embed synchronized subtitles into video files using FFmpeg.

 ## Prerequisites
-# Python:
+# Python
 Ensure you have Python 3.6 or higher installed.
 Python is used to run the scripts and manage dependencies. https://www.python.org/downloads/

-# FFmpeg:
+# FFmpeg
 FFmpeg is a powerful tool used for video and audio processing.
 It is essential for adding subtitles to videos and handling various video formats.Follow the FFmpeg installation guide for instructions.
 # Installation
-1. Windows:
+1. Windows
-- Download FFmpeg:
+- Download FFmpeg
    1. Go to the FFmpeg download page.
    2. Click on the "Windows" logo and download a build from one of the provided links (e.g., "Windows builds by BtbN").
-- Extract the files:
+- Extract the files
   Extract the downloaded ZIP file to a directory of your choice (e.g., C:\ffmpeg).
 - Add FFmpeg to System PATH:
   1. Open the Start Menu and search for "Environment Variables".